-Nominating Committee
+Composition of the NC (Provision 4.2)

-The NC comprises six members, all of whom are independent non-executive Directors.
-The Chairperson of the NC is Mrs Yu-Foo Yee Shoon and the other members of the NC are Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mdm Tan Hui Keng, Martha, Mr Adam Tan Chin Han and Mr Terence Khoo Chi Siang.
-Mr Phua Bah Lee ceased to be a member of the NC on 26 December 2021 with his demise.
-Mr William Ho Ah Seng was appointed as a member of the NC on 5 January 2022.
+The NC comprises the following six members, all of whom are INEDs.
+The LID, Mrs Yu-Foo Yee Shoon, is the Chairperson of the NC.

+Mrs Yu-Foo Yee Shoon (Chairperson) Mr Teoh Eng Hong Mr William Ho Ah Seng Mdm Tan Hui Keng, Martha Mr Adam Tan Chin Han Mr Terence Khoo Chi Siang

+Role and Responsibilities of the NC (Provision 4.1)

-Based on its written terms of reference, the principal functions of the NC include:
+Based on its TOR, the principal functions of the NC include:

-- Reviewing the structure, size and composition of the Board and making recommendations to the Board with regard to any adjustments that are deemed necessary; - Identifying and nominating for the approval of the Board, candidates to fill board vacancies as and when they arise; - Determining annually, and if circumstances require, the independence of a Director; - Reviewing the ability of a Director to adequately carry out his duties as Director when he has multiple board representations; - Recommending to the Board the re-election by shareholders of any Director under the "retirement by rotation" provisions in the Company's Constitution; - Assessing the effectiveness of the Board as a whole and its Board Committees; and - Reviewing the training and professional development programs for the Board.
+- reviewing the structure, size and composition of the Board, taking into account, aspects of Board diversity, and making recommendations to the Board with regard to any adjustments that are deemed necessary; - identifying and nominating for the approval of the Board, candidates to fill board vacancies as and when they arise; - determining annually, and if circumstances require, the independence of a Director; - reviewing the ability of a Director to adequately carry out his duties as Director when he has multiple board representations; - reviewing and recommending the nomination for re-appointment of Directors; - reviewing the succession planning of the Board and KMP. - assessing the effectiveness and performance of the Board, Board Committees and individual Directors; - reviewing and recommending relevant matters relating to Board diversity; - reviewing the training and professional development programs for the Board; and - reviewing its TOR to ensure alignment with the Code